For Kibana

 Map groups to aliases

-You can provide a function, mapping group names to aliases of your choosing.
+You can provide a function, mapping group IDs to aliases of your choosing.
 To do so, add the following line to config/kibana.yml:

 readonlyrest_kbn.groupsMapping: '(group) => group.toLowerCase()'

 ⚠️IMPORTANT The mapping function has to return a string.
-Otherwise, an error will be printed in kibana logs and the original group name will be used as fallback.
-Also, if the mapping function is not specified, the original group name value will be used.
+Otherwise, an error will be printed in kibana logs and the original group ID will be used as fallback.
+Also, if the mapping function is not specified, the original group ID value will be used.

 This feature will work only with ReadonlyREST Enterprise